APEX — Entrepreneurial Potential · BD SELECT

 7.5

-Judgment is strongest in Sales & Growth (4/4) and sound in crisis handling, weaker in resource staging and delegation (2/4 each).
-The pattern matches the trait layer: a self-reliant commercial builder whose next stage of maturity is people and capital structure.
+Judgment is strongest in Sales & Growth (4/4) and solid in crisis handling.
+It is weaker in Resources & Launch and People & Delegation (2/4 each).
+This matches the traits: Omar is a commercial builder who relies on himself.
+His next step is to manage people and money better.

 5